ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 # VMware vSphere overview
 {: #vs_vsphereclusteroverview}

 VMware vSphere is a streamlined and optimized ordering platform for VMware.
-With this platform, you can build your own IBM-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.
+With this platform, you can build your own {{site.data.keyword.IBM}}-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.
+A minimum of four ESXi servers is required.
 {: shortdesc}

 The {{site.data.keyword.vmwaresolutions_short}} console filters the hardware automatically, based on the VMware components that you select.
 For example, when you create a new all-flash VMware vSAN cluster, only the hardware that is validated against the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php){:external} is presented.
-Also, a minimum of four ESXi servers is required.

 VMware vSphere does not automate the installation, configuration, and bring-up of the optional VMware components.
 The platform allows maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.